TheJackiMonster/knock-knock/README.md

 ![Overview of the application](screenshots/overview.png)

+It provides following functions:

+ * Searching for a door over IP in local network
+ * Opening a door via custom SSH command
+ * Closing a door via custom SSH command
+ * Reading status of a door using SSH

 ## Installation

 The repository provides simple bash scripts to install (and uninstall) the application easily using following commands: